open-socialism/open-socialism-site/open-socialism/goals.md

 2. Have a society that is sustainable for the people who live in it.
 People should be happy, needed, productive but not overworked.
 Without a happy populace the system is not sustainable and will destablize.
 3. Scientific and technological advancement.

 The orders of the goals only comes into play when a lower priority goal must be sacrificed.
-For example if a meteroite will impact with eart all endeavours would be focused on dealing with that situation and individual happiness would temporarily not be a focus.
+For example if a meteroite will impact with earth all endeavours would be focused on dealing with that situation and individual happiness would temporarily not be a focus.

 Otherwise the regular work of society would infact be scientific and technological advancement as this under pins long term survival and the sustainability of society.